louisscruz/hub-crawl/README.md

 ## Future Improvements

 - [x] Set the scope through user input, rather than relying on the target.
-- [ ] Allow the user to set the DOM selector for link scraping.
+- [x] Allow the user to set the DOM selector for link scraping.
-- [ ] Run the queries in parallel, rather than synchonously.
+- [x] Run the queries in parallel, rather than synchonously.
+- [ ] Perform a second check on all broken links to minimize false positives.
 - [ ] Make the output look better.
+- [ ] Allow for the crawler to be easily distributed.